Shubh-Pandey99/answerai-extension/README.md

     - In the `host_permissions` section, replace the old URL with your new Vercel URL.

 After updating these files, reload the extension in your browser to apply the changes.
 The extension should now be communicating with your live backend on Vercel.

+**Important**: If your Vercel deployment shows a 404 error after you've made changes, ensure you have pushed the latest commits to your `main` branch on GitHub.
+Vercel automatically deploys new changes when you push to your repository.